Christ Church Cathedral (Indianapolis): Exterior and plan

-William Tinley's early English Gothic-style design for Christ Church included a modified cruciform plan with the sanctuary in the east end and a main facade facing west.
+William Tinley's early English Gothic-style design for Christ Church included a modified cruciform plan with the sanctuary in the east end and a main façade facing west.
 Its original red brick face was replaced with limestone.
 An octagonal spire capping the single tower on the southwest corner was added in 1869, ten years after the building's construction.
 The spire is crowned with a finial that included the letters Chi and Rho, the first two letters of the Greek word for Christ.
 The exterior also includes tall, Gothic Revival-style windows and a peaked roof.
-The main facade and both transept ends each have a set of three tall, narrow windows.
-Each of the gables on the front facade and transepts have bulls eye windows "with trefoil cusping."
-In 1900 the chancel was deepened to create a complete cruciform plan and an exterior porch (lychgate) was added to the church.
+The main façade and both transept ends each have a set of three tall, narrow windows.
+Each of the gables on the front façade and transepts have bulls eye windows "with trefoil cusping".
+In 1900, the chancel was deepened to create a complete cruciform plan and an exterior porch (lychgate) was added to the church.

 Interior

 Although the original color of the interior walls is unknown, the beamed ceiling was originally painted light blue.
-Two panels above the altar included text from "Sanctus."
+Two panels above the altar included text from Sanctus.
 Central pews entered from the sides, but a middle aisle was added later.
 The church's choir loft was illuminated with leaded-glass windows to the north of the chancel.

 Interior updates included the addition of a white marble altar in 1900.
 A wooden screen was installed to separate the chancel and the congregation.
-Memorials included a Resurrection stained-glass window in the west end of the nave, a church history window that included a series of three windows in the north transept, a white marble baptismal font, and a bronze statue of a young Saint John the Baptist by English sculptor John Angle.
-In 1954 the church's inner doors and chancel were painted red, a symbol of the Holy Spirit.
+Memorials included a Resurrection stained-glass window in the west end of the nave, a church history window that included a series of three windows in the north transept, a white marble baptismal font, and a bronze statue of a young Saint John the Baptist by English sculptor John Angel.
+In 1954, the church's inner doors and chancel were painted red, a symbol of the Holy Spirit.